AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 * Additional information:
   * None.
 * Person & email address to contact for further information:
-  * Stephen Botzko, Stephen.Botzko@gmail.com
+  * Name: Alliance for Open Media
+  * Email: registrations@aomedia.org
 * Intended usage:
   * COMMON
 * Restrictions on usage:
   * This media type depends on RTP framing, and hence is only defined for transfer via RTP [RFC3550].
+Transfer within other framing protocols is not defined at this time.
 * Author:
   * RTC Subgroup of the AV1 Codec Working Group of the Alliance for Open Media (http://aomedia.org)
 * Change controller: